digital-wellbeing/pws-data/README.md

 - `data-raw/` is not publicly available
   - Our scripts load the raw data from here and place it to `data/`
 - `data/`
-  - The processed datasets
+  - The processed anonymous datasets -- openly available

-## Parsing the raw JSON files
+## Parsing the raw playfab JSON files

-These are assumed to be in `data-raw/playfab-export` and the OneDrive directory indicated in`.env`.
+These are assumed to be in `data-raw/playfab-export` and the user's local OneDrive directory indicated in`.env`.
 Those data are not publicly available; this is for internal use only.

 ### Prerequisites